huy/maven-quickstart/README.markdown

 I highlight here some differences Maven phase and goal is more less same as task in other tools.

-When running Maven command line mvn, we specify phase or goal a input parameter.
+When running Maven command line `mvn`, we specify either `phase` or `goal` a input parameter.
 Number of phases are fixed for each life cycle.
 See [http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference]

-Life cycles are either default, clean or site.
-As phases are unique among all life cycles, we don't care about a life cycle and just refer to a phase.
+Life cycles are either `default`, `clean` or `site`.
+As phases are unique among all life cycles, we don't care about a life cycle and just refer to a `phase`.
 Phases are executed sequentially,  dependencies between phases are implicit.

-In order to have phase to do a meaningful stuff (compile, run test,  create package) we need to bind  goal(s) to a phase.
-A goal is a piece of code implement in Maven Plugin that get executed to produce artifacts.
+In order to have `phase` to do a meaningful stuff (compile, run test,  create package) we need to bind  `goal`(s) to a `phase`.
+A `goal` is a piece of code implement in Maven Plugin that get executed to produce artifacts.

-Many goals can be bound to a phase.
-When running Maven command line mvn with phase as input, bound goals get executed in the same order as they get attached to the phase.
+Many `goal`s can be bound to a `phase`.
+When running Maven command line `mvn` with `phase` as input, bound `goal`s get executed in the same order as they get attached to the `phase`.

-When running Maven command line mvn with goal in form of plugin:goal as input, maven execute a specified goal implemented in the plugin Goals are implemented in Maven Plugins e.g. java compiler plugins, test runner plugin.
+When running Maven command line `mvn` with goal in form of `plugin:goal` as input, maven execute a specified `goal` implemented in the plugin Goals are implemented in Maven Plugins e.g. java compiler plugins, test runner plugin.

 Maven provides core plugins and default binding to support most typical java project, which is specified using tag `packaging` in `pom.xml` file.